 To Milan and Rome with Amma (2007)

 MORE FOUNTAINS…

-Our first stop was the Piazza Venezia which is spank in the middle of Rome, a place of chaotic traffic, of herds of people getting in and getting out of vehicles to hurry to nearby tourist attractions such as the Campidoglio, the Forum, the Coliseum and the Pantheon.The Piazza has an immense white marble monument (Il Vittorino) built in the name of the king Victor Immanuel II, the first king of modern Italy.
+Our first stop was the Piazza Venezia, smack in the middle of Rome, a place of chaotic traffic, of herds of people getting in and out of vehicles to hurry to nearby tourist attractions such as the Campidoglio, the Forum, the Colosseum, and the Pantheon.
+The Piazza has an immense white marble monument (Il Vittorino) dedicated to King Victor Immanuel II, the first king of modern Italy.
 Here we spent much time walking around the various palaces: Palazzo Venezia – one of the oldest renaissance buildings in Rome (built during the beginning of the 15th century), Palazzo Generali (built in the 1900s) and Palazzo Bonaparte (where Napoleon’s mother stayed as a refugee after the fall of his empire), and visiting the museums of the Italian army which fought the world wars.

 Screen Shot 2017-04-17 at 9.50.56 PM.png